Ingo-Braun/TinyQ/README.md

 ### Consumer

-    The consumer is the basic form of getting an message from it`s attatched Route.
+    The consumer is the basic form of getting an message from it`s attached Route.

     When GetMessage is called the consumer wil try to retrieve an message for **200 ms**.

     If an message is retrieved than will return an Message (RouterMessage) and an ok flag (bool). and start the delivery timer.

-    If it fails to retrive an message will return nil,false.
+    If it fails to retrieve an message will return nil,false.

     To confirm an message use it`s Ack  method passing the message.

-    When confirming an message an flag (bool) will be returned indicating success on acknolowdge
+    When confirming an message an flag (bool) will be returned indicating success on acknowledge

 ### Subscriber

     The Subscriber is an more elaborate way of getting messages.

-    The Subscriber works on an Callback basis. when an message is retrived it invokes the callback
+    The Subscriber works on an Callback basis. when an message is retrieved it invokes the callback

     The callback function needs to have **both** **message *Messages.RouterMessage and Ack context.CancelFunc** as parameters